kaushaldhadse/mlops-densenet-optimization/README.md

 - At least **8GB RAM**
 - **10GB free disk space**
 - WSL2 setup if running on Windows (and run the script within WSL)
+- Please manually create "results" and "logs" folders within base folder to avoid any possible errors.

 ---